StefanAmur/test/4thDimension.md

 ### Not everyone has free 4G aka speed matters

-- [x] Pictures are not too heavy - good for desktop, not so good for mobile especially 5Mb video
+- [x] Pictures are not too heavy - !!good for desktop, not so good for mobile especially 5Mb video
 - [x] Pictures are not pixilated

 ### A company wants to be found/SEO